f5devcentral/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 Summary
 ---------------------------------
 You have now created the firewall policy necessary to secure these two networks.
-Outside of the lab envirnoment you would now add this policy to the fleet by managing your fleet and adding an Enhanced Firewall policy.
+Outside of the lab environment you would now add this policy to the fleet by managing your fleet and adding an Enhanced Firewall policy.

 |